Eight Things to Consider If You're Planning a Beach Wedding

 You may love the sounds of the sea when relaxing on the beach, but do you really want crashing waves to interrupt your vow exchange?
 Prepare for natural noise by getting a professional sound system and finding a way to power it.
 We also recommend getting a windscreen for your microphone so breezes won't affect the sound output.

 Is it accessible to guests?

 The half-mile walk to your oceanside altar may seem dreamy, but can everyone make the trek?
-When choosing a site, keep all guests (even your wobbly grandma and five-year-old nieces) in mind.
+When choosing a site, keep all guests (especially older relatives and young attendees) in mind.
 Also make sure that rentals, such as chairs and tables, can be easily delivered to the site.

 Make sure your flowers can handle it.